wirduzen/shopdev/README.md

 # shopdev

 A development environment for Shopware, made by WIRDUZEN.
+This project is inspired by [kellerkinders' devenv-shopware](https://github.com/kellerkinderDE/devenv-shopware).

 # Features